Linear inverse problems with nonnegativity constraints: singularity of optimisers: Introduction

 \section{Introduction}

-Linear inverse problems $Ax = y$ often come with natural constraints, one of the most common being nonnegativity of the unknown, {i.e.}, $x \geq 0$.
-This happens in various applications, in particular in the imaging sciences.
-In this setting, $x \in \R^r$, $y \in \R^\ndet$ and $A \in \R^{\ndet \times r}$, where $\ndet$ is the number of data points, $r$ is the number of voxels.
-One important example is that of Positron Emission Tomography (PET) where the sought-for image is the activity, which must be nonnegative~\cite{Shepp1982}.
+We consider linear inverse problems of the type $Ax = y$, where \(A\) is a linear operator, and \(y\) lies in a suitable linear space.
+These problems are often endowed with constraints stemming from the model at hand.
+One of the most common such constraints is nonnegativity of the unknown, {i.e.}, $x \geq 0$.
+This happens in various applications, in particular in medical imaging, where \(x\) is the \emph{activity}, which is nonnegative for physical reasons.
+One important example is that of Positron Emission Tomography (PET) ~\cite{Shepp1982}.
+In this setting, the unknown \(x\) lies in $\R^r$, the data $y$ lies in $\R^\ndet$, and the operator $A$ lies in $\R^{\ndet \times r}$, where $\ndet$ is the number of data points, $r$ is the number of voxels.
 Deconvolution problems often also incorporate such constraints~\cite{Henrot2012}.